Colton21/NueXSecModules/README.md

 - Cosmic information using MCParticles is not great (vtx where Corsika generated, etc), need to use MCTrack/MCShower for these.

 ## To-Be Verified
-- Remove any segmentation violations or bugs which will kill the selection.
 - All NuMI Nue + Cosmic sample.
-- All NuMI In-Time Cosmic sample.
+- All NuMI In-Time Cosmic sample - looking at the timing distribution, I think it might be wrong.
 - All NuMI + Cosmic sample.